|

 of such that the matrix

-becomes block-diagonal.
+block-diagonal.
 In other words,

 with

-values within a single block could constitute a
+values within a single block could constitute a representation of the

-group, meaning it can't be further broken down in this manner.
+it can't be further broken down in this manner.

 It should be noted that different types of particles may be related to